What they do

 Education and training

-To become an engineering patternmaker you usually have to complete an apprenticeship.
-The engineering – fabrication trade apprenticeship usually takes 48 months to complete and is available as a school-based apprenticeship.
+To become an engineering patternmaker you usually need to undertake an engineering tradesperson fabrication (patternmaking) apprenticeship.
+The apprenticeship usually takes 42 to 48 months to complete and is available as a school-based apprenticeship.

 Apprenticeships and traineeships